nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 Examples:
 * `find n/John` returns `john` and `John Doe`.
 * `find n/alex` returns `Alex Yeoh`, `Davis Alex`.
-* `find t/student` returns all contacts tagged with `student` or any contacts with tags that has `student` as a substring.
+* `find t/student` returns all persons tagged with `student` or any persons with tags that has `student` as a substring.
-* `find p/1423` returns all contacts with phone number containing `1423`.
+* `find p/1423` returns all persons with phone number containing `1423`.

 ### Copy email addresses: `copy`

-Copies the emails of currently displayed contacts into your clipboard.
+Copies the emails of currently displayed persons into your clipboard.

 Format: `copy`